 Here’s some good news: you are on a two-way street when it comes to creditors.
-Armed with a strategy and good negotiation techniques, you can set yourself up for a much better situation that will save you money in the long run, and help improve your credit profile.
+Armed with a strategy and useful negotiation techniques, you can set yourself up for a much better situation that will save you money in the long run, and help improve your credit profile.

 People often look for expert help when it comes to negotiating big-ticket items like buying a house; dealing with your creditors might be no different.
-If you feel up to the task, review the tips below and they may help you make some headway with your lenders.
+If you feel up to the task, review the tips below, and they may help you make some headway with your lenders.
 If you need more assistance, call Consolidated Credit today for free at 1-888-294-3130 to speak with a trained credit counsellor or get started online with a request for a Free Debt Analysis.

 How to establish goals

 Before you call your creditor, you must know exactly what you want.
 Negotiating with creditors is a dynamic process, and there is no set conclusion at the end of a call with your creditors.
 When you consult with your creditors, you can negotiate:

 - To lower your interest rate if you are a customer in good standing.